 ... contracted forms like "wanna" and "gonna" can't always replace their respective full forms "want to" and "going to".
 You get to choose who you will rescue.
 "Who do you want to rescue?"
 "Who do you wanna rescue?"

 You get to choose who will do the rescuing.
-"Who do you want to do the rescuing?" \ "Who do you wanna do the rescuing?"
+"Who do you want to do the rescuing?"
+"Who do you wanna do the rescuing?"

 ... contracted forms like "wanna" and "gonna" can't always replace their respective full forms "want to" and "going to".
+You get to choose who you will rescue.
 "Who are you going to rescue?"
 "Who are you gonna rescue?"

-$\dots$ contracted forms like "wanna" and "gonna" can't always replace their respective full forms "want to" and "going to".
+... contracted forms like "wanna" and "gonna" can't always replace their respective full forms "want to" and "going to".
 You get to choose who you will rescue.
 "Who are you going to rescue?"
 "Who are you gonna rescue?"
 "I'm going to the witch's lair to rescue her."
 "I'm gonna the witch's lair to rescue her."